Collaboration with the Empire of Japan: East Timor

 The Second Portuguese Republic under António de Oliveira Salazar was neutral during World War II, but its colony on Timor (present-day East Timor) was occupied by the Japanese to expel Australian, New Zealander and Dutch troops.
 The Japanese used the population for forced labor.
 The Portuguese administration was allowed to retain autonomy under strict Japanese supervision, while local militiamen were organized into "Black Columns" to help Japanese forces fight Allies.

 Macau

 Portuguese Macau became a virtual protectorate of Imperial Japan as its governor Gabriel Maurício Teixeira and local elite Pedro José Lobo attempted to maintain a balance between the demands of the Japanese consul Yasumitsu Fukui and the needs of the Macanese population, which had doubled in number due to the influx of refugees from Mainland China and Hong Kong.

 Russia and the Soviet Union

 Asano Brigade

-A pro-Japanese brigade, the Asano Brigade, was formed by Russian anti-communists before and during World War II.
+A pro-Japanese brigade, the Asano Brigade, was formed by White Russian emigrés living in Manchuria in the 1930s.
+They served with the Manchukuo Imperial Army during the Battle of Khalkhin Gol and the Soviet invasion of Manchuria, thereafter being captured in large numbers by the Red Army.